DhruboB/react-bootstrap-on-nodejs-starter/README.md

 ### Native Application Development

-Install the latest [Node.js](https://nodejs.org/en/download/) 8.17.0+ LTS version.
-We are not using latest to make it compatible with node js version with available Node container from Docker Hub.
+**Pre-req:** Install the latest [Node.js](https://nodejs.org/en/download/) 8.17.0+ LTS version.
+We are not using latest intentionally to make it compatible with available Node container version from Docker Hub.
 Otherwise, latest version should also be fine.
+For development, you also need python2 in your local system, which is a anyway a common for Developer workspace.
+This is requried to parse json file, however you can use `jq` instead.
+In that case, you need to modify docker image management scripts.

 Once the GIT has been installed, you can download the project with: